Once registered, typical generic top level domains (gTLDs) go through this life cycle:

 How to Restore Your Domain Name

-To Restore your domain name from Redemption, please fill in the Domain Redemption Form and send it to us for processing.
-You will need to pay the administrative fees set by the Registry for the restoration and renewal of your domain name.
+Note: You will need to pay the administrative fees set by the Registry for the restoration and renewal of your domain name.

 Once your domain name is Restored back to an Active status, your domain registration will then be extended by 1 year.